MakerspaceMinistries/project-super-simple-radio/hardware/v1-PSMX/README.md

 ## GG060305100N2P - ESD Suppressor ##

 ***IMPORTANT*** & ***TODO***
 *The selection of this ESD suppressor may be wrong.
 The ESP32 S3 Dev Kit and the ESP32 S3 Korvo both use the LESD5D5.0CT1G, which is no longer available.
-The GG060305100N2P appears to have similar specs, but this should be verified by someone with who is knowledgeable*
+The GG060305100N2P appears to have similar specs, but this should be verified by someone with who is more knowledgeable*

 Datasheet: https://www.mouser.com/datasheet/2/40/AVX_GiGuard-2401264.pdf
 Purchase: https://www.mouser.com/ProductDetail/KYOCERA-AVX/GG060305100N2P?qs=QNEnbhJQKvZ38qL0Ea5hYg%3D%3D